 Warning: The Sugru will stick to your parts if you simply form it against the Teensy and the case.
 You can wrap the Sugru in cling film/plastic wrap so it will not bond to the Teensy or the case, allowing you to remove it once it sets.

 For the layout, the two things I wanted to add were the SpaceFn feature, which would give me access to a Fn layer without having to reach for the Fn key, and a Dual Role key for Escape/Control for the Control Key.

 The keymap is basically the same as the standard HHKB, but the spacebar, when held down, gets you to layer 2.
 I’ve currently just assigned a few media keys to the left side of the home row and Vi-style navigation keys to the right side of the home row.
 Also, when you tap the Control key, you get Escape instead.
 If you hold it down, you get the Control modifier.
 The creators of TMK seem to also gone through the trouble of detecting when you’ve double-tapped the space bar and held it down, thus allowing you to insert spaces until you lift off the key, as opposed to going into SpaceFn mode.

-A few pictures of the keyboard and the Flickr album:
+A few pictures of the keyboard:

 The HHKB from behind with controller and Sugru visible